-What Is Hawthorne Berry?
+What is Hawthorne Berry?

 Hawthorn is a flowering shrub that is part of the Rosaceae, or rose, family.
 It is native to northern Europe but now grows throughout the world.
 The red berry-like fruit of this spiny plant is sometimes called “haw,” and has been used for both medicinal and culinary purposes.
 Hawthorn berry was included in the U.S.Pharmacopeia until the 1930s.
 The leaves are edible as well.